lensacom/sparkit-learn/README.md

 ## Basic workflow

-With the use of the aformentioned data structures, the basic workflow is almost identical to sklearn's.
+With the use of the described data structures, the basic workflow is almost identical to sklearn's.

 ### Distributed vectorizing of texts